-In the few short years since her 2005 debut with the National Arts Center Orchestra led by Pinchas Zukerman, twenty-four year old Chinese pianist Yuja Wang has already performed with many of the world's prestigious orchestras, including the Boston Symphony, Chicago Symphony, Cleveland Orchestra, Dallas Symphony, Detroit Symphony, Houston Symphony, Los Angeles Philharmonic, Philadelphia Orchestra, New York Philharmonic, San Francisco Symphony, the Tonhalle Orchestra, China Philharmonic, London Philharmonic, the Academy of St. Martin in the Fields, the Concertgebouw Orchestra and Orchestre de Paris.
+In the few short years since her 2005 debut with the National Arts Center Orchestra led by Pinchas Zukerman, twenty-seven year old Chinese pianist Yuja Wang has already performed with many of the world's prestigious orchestras, including the Boston Symphony, Chicago Symphony, Cleveland Orchestra, Dallas Symphony, Detroit Symphony, Houston Symphony, Los Angeles Philharmonic, Philadelphia Orchestra, New York Philharmonic, San Francisco Symphony, Tonhalle Orchestra, China Philharmonic, London Philharmonic, the Academy of St. Martin in the Fields, Concertgebouw Orchestra, Orchestre de Paris and the Israel Philharmonic Orchestra.

 She has worked with many esteemed conductors, including Claudio Abbado, Daniel Barenboim, Charles Dutoit, Manfred Honeck, Lorin Maazel, Kurt Masur, Sir Roger Norrington, Yuri Temirkanov and Michael Tilson Thomas.